 Every day, I saw promos of overweight men and women getting ripped in 90 days, why not me?

 In fact, I ejected the DVD after only five minutes of the warm-up because I hated how hard it was to do simple exercises like jumping jacks.
 I hated how hard it was to change.

-But then, a few days later, I was hit with a small window of motivation that we all let go of too easily.
+But then, a few days later, I was hit with a small window of motivation that we all let go of too quickly.
 I took advantage of it though, and put that DVD back in.